What is a Photon?

 Why are photons important?

-– The color of light we see is determined by the frequency of the photons.
-Lower the frequency photons are red, while higher-frequency photons are blue or violet in visible.
-This is why we see a spectrum of colors in light, as each color corresponds to a different photon energy level.
+• The color of light we see is strictly determined by the frequency of the photons.
+Lower frequency ones appear red, while higher-frequency ones appear blue or violet.
+This is why we see a spectrum; each color corresponds to a precise energy level.

-– Although photons are massless, they carry momentum which allows them to exert pressure, known as radiation pressure.
-This effect is used in technologies like solar sails, where sunlight propels spacecraft across space.
+• Although photons are strictly massless, they carry momentum which allows them to exert physical pressure, known as radiation pressure.
+This effect is used in technologies like solar sails, where sunlight alone propels spacecraft across space.

-– All photons in the universe travel at exactly the same speed in vacuum (approximately 299,792,458 meters per second), regardless of their energy level.
+• All photons in the universe travel at exactly the same speed in a vacuum (approximately 299,792,458 m/s), regardless of their energy level.
+A high-energy Gamma ray does not move any faster than a low-energy radio wave.

-– Photons don’t experience time from their own frame of reference.
-This is because they travel at the speed of light, time dilation becomes infinite from their perspective.
-In other word, from a photon’s “point of view,” it’s absorbed the same instant it’s emitted, even if it traveled for billions of years from our perspective.
+• Photons do not experience time from their own frame of reference.
+Because they travel at the speed of light, time dilation becomes infinite.
+From a photon’s “point of view,” it is absorbed at the exact same instant it is emitted, even if it traveled across the universe for billions of years from our perspective.

 Join our newsletter to stay updated with new articles and news!